× Filter

 Machines from the Motendo catalog

-Brand: Loma
+Brand: Willibald

-Variant: 1200kg | Year of production from: 2009 to: 2023
+Variant: 3200kg | Year of production from: 1999 to: 2017

-Brand: MUS-MAX
+Brand: Jenz

-Variant: 16000kg | Year of production from: 2009 to: 2014
+Variant: 34000kg | Year of production from: 2011 to: 2019

-Brand: Pezzolato
+Brand: Willibald

-Variant: 455kg | Year of production from: 1996 to: 2021
+Variant: 16000kg | Year of production from: 2006 to: 2017

 Waste containers are special containers used for storing various types of waste, such as plastic, paper, glass, metal, organic waste, or hazardous waste.
 They are essential in every waste management system because they enable selective collection and transport to sorting or disposal points.